According to RS § 32:398, after a truck accident in Lafayette, you should take these important steps:

 - Any citations issued to the truck driver

 - Any distractions or involvement with alcohol or drugs

-Your crash report might be particularly important if your injuries prevent you from recalling all the details of your accident or fully participating in your legal team’s investigation into the collision.
+Your crash report might be particularly important if your injuries prevent you from recalling the details of your accident or fully participating in your legal team’s investigation of the collision.

 Involve a Truck Accident Legal Team Immediately